camchambers/react-to-do/README.md

 # React To Do List
-> A simple To Do list created with React.
+> A simple React to do list.

 ## Dependencies
 * Node.js